epowers/Portfolio/README.md

 Anyone who accesses the site will get the non-private images.
 Users can swipe through categories and images, double-click on images to open them in the browser or image viewer.

-To access private images, type your password in the text field in the upper right and hit enter.
+To access private images, type your password in the text field in the lower left and hit enter.

 DO NOT GIVE AWAY YOUR PASSWORD TO ANYONE.